mattwcole/gelf-extensions-logging/README.md

 ## Usage

 The following examples are for ASP.NET Core.
 The [samples](/samples) directory contains example console apps.
-For more information on providers, and logging in general, see the aspnetcore [logging documentation](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging?tabs=aspnetcore2x#how-to-add-providers).
+For more information on providers and logging in general, see the aspnetcore [logging documentation](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging?tabs=aspnetcore2x#how-to-add-providers).

 ### ASP.NET Core 2.x